 House of Peter I

-This is the humble cottage Peter the Great occupied on visits to Tallinn while the palace was under construction.
-The museum is filled...
+This is the humble cottage Peter the Great occupied on visits to Tallinn while Kadriorg Palace was under construction.
+The museum is...

-The collection spills over to this former kitchen building, which displays a small but interesting assortment of paintings and...
+The Estonian Art Museum's collection spills over into this former kitchen for Kadriorg Palace.
+It displays a small but interesting...

 A Weizenbergi 34 · interesting places nearby